Bonus: Download the purchase order implementation template

 Let’s say you are in the IT department and are responsible for managing the corporate website, including enhancements to the site.

 You have outsourced the enhancement development to an outside development company.
-You don’t know how much you would spend in a year because all enhancement requests need to be estimated.
+You don’t know how much you would spend a year because all enhancement requests must be estimated.

 You have set up an annual budget of $50,000 for enhancements according to your correct vendor rates.

-And the vendor has agreed to a fix per hour rate of $100/hour.
+The vendor has agreed to a fixed rate of $100/hour.
 Based on the enhancement request, they will estimate the cost and charge your Company for the development.

 So, in this case, you can create standing orders, i.e., a blanket order like the following: